villano-lab/n-elec-scattering/README.md

 The `python` directory contains some sets of useful functions, many of which are self-explanatory.

-* `neut-e-calc.nb` checks the cross-sectiion calculations with a different method.
+* `neut-e-calc.nb` checks the cross-section calculations with a different method.

 ### Numbered Directories
+0. Preliminaries
+1. Neutron-Electron Energy Spectrum
+2. Comparisons
+3. Paper Figures
+4. SNOLAB Flux

 ### Organization to do
 * Rename notebooks so that there is a clear order